Nuitka/Nuitka-website/doc/posts/nuitka-release-0512.rst

-This release contains massive amounts of corrections for long standing issues in the import recursion mechanism, as well as for standalone issues now visible after the ``__file__`` and ``__path__`` values have changed to become runtime dependent values.
+This release contains massive amounts of corrections for long standing issues in the import recursion mechanism, as well as for standalone issues now visible after the ``__file__`` and ``__path__`` values have changed to become run time dependent values.

 ***********
  Bug Fixes